juansbeck/playinsert/README.md

 This command generates a random 16-character string.
 Be sure to note this string carefully, as you'll need it for the next step.

-#### Step 3: Launch the Nestri Server
+#### Step 3: Launch the playinser Server

 With your SESSION_ID ready, insert it into the command below, replacing `<copy here>` with your actual session ID.
-Then, run the command to start the Nestri server:
+Then, run the command to start the playinsert server:

 ```
-docker run --gpus all --device=/dev/dri --name nestri -it --entrypoint /bin/bash -e SESSION_ID=<copy here> -v "$(pwd)":/game -p 8080:8080/udp --cap-add=SYS_NICE --cap-add=SYS_ADMIN ghcr.io/nestriness/nestri/server:nightly
+docker run --gpus all --device=/dev/dri --name playinsert -it --entrypoint /bin/bash -e SESSION_ID=<copy here> -v "$(pwd)":/game -p 8080:8080/udp --cap-add=SYS_NICE --cap-add=SYS_ADMIN ghcr.io/playinsertness/playinsert/server:nightly
 ```

 > \[!TIP]